ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

 #### *Summary and Explanations*:
 **Tasks**
-This visualization supports the following analytical tasks:
+This visualization supports the following tasks:

 1. **Compute Derived Value** – It displays the average age of respondents for each favourite genre.
 2. **Determine Range** – It reveals the distribution and variation of ages within each genre.